warptools/wfx/fixtures/20_controllers.md

 This may not look like much, but it's a pretty wild feature.
 Normally, a `cmd()` call will be evaluated immediately!

-So what happened here instead?
+_So what happened here instead?_

-The `pipe` function is a _controller_, which means it gets to use some special macro-like features.
+Because the `cmd()` calls are being used as arguments to another function (the `pipe()` function -- the controller in this demo), instead of being executed immediately, they're returning an "action plan" object instead.
-These features let the `pipe` function tell the `cmd()` calls that they're about to be used by the pipe, and this causes the `cmd()` calls to behave slightly differently: they return `CmdPlan` objects instead of evaluating immediately.
+The `pipe` function then gets to receive those objects, and tweak them a bit: in `pipe`'s case, it does some I/O wiring, so the data will feed from one command to the next.
-The `pipe` function then arranges all their I/O wiring, and takes ownership of their invocation.
+Then, since `pipe` has received "action plan" objects, it's now it's job take ownership of their invocation, too... so, it does so, and in `pipe`'s case, that means running them in parallel.